zohannn/CoinIpopt/README.md

 # CoinIpopt
-This is an implementation of an interior-point algorithm with a line-search method for nonllinear optimization.
+This is an implementation of an interior-point algorithm with a line-search method for nonlinear optimization.

 This package contains several subdirectories corresponding to [COIN-OR projects](www.coin-or.org).
 The AUTHORS, LICENSE and README files in each of the subdirectories give more information about these projects.
 More detailed documentation can be found at https://coin-or.github.io/Ipopt/ and